This document is a resource for developers who want to create stand-alone client applications that inter-operate with WebLogic Server.

 MedRec is an end-to-end sample Java EE application shipped with WebLogic Server that simulates an independent, centralized medical record management system.
 The MedRec application provides a framework for patients, doctors, and administrators to manage patient data using a variety of different clients.

 MedRec demonstrates WebLogic Server and Java EE features, and highlights Oracle-recommended best practices.
-MedRec is included in the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
-For Linux and other platforms, you can start MedRec from the
+MedRec is optionally installed in the WebLogic Server installation.
+You can start MedRec from the

 MedRec includes a service tier consisting primarily of Enterprise Java Beans (EJBs) that work together to process requests from Web applications, Web services, and workflow applications, and future client applications.
 The application includes message-driven, stateless session, stateful session, and entity EJBs.

 WebLogic Server optionally installs API code examples in the

 \wl_server\examples\src\examples directory.
 For more information about the WebLogic Server code examples, see "Sample Applications and Code Examples" in Understanding Oracle WebLogic Server.

 This release includes the following new and changed features: